Ab-categories

 Biproducts

-Our main example categories, namely Ab and R-Mod have additional properties beyond the hom-sets being abelian groups.
+Our main example categories, namely Ab and R-Mod, have additional properties beyond the group structure on the hom-sets.
 One of those properties is that products and coproducts always exist for every pair of objects, and they're always isomorphic.
 In other words, the product functor × and coproduct functor are naturally isomorphic.
 Because of this, there is usually some confusion as to which type of product to use, and you often see textbooks using coproduct (usually called the direct sum and denoted AB) as if it's a product; e.g., by referring to projection maps π1:ABA and π2:ABB.

 This situation can happen more generally in any Ab-category.
 We first introduce a new type of product: